 Added to the product line in September 2019, Quontic’s rewards checking account (RCA) was originally called Amplify Interest Checking and earned 2.00% APY on qualifying balances up $1 million.
 Earlier this year, Quontic’s RCA experienced three things changes: a new name (High Interest Checking), the ACH requirement was been eliminated, and a lower rate of 1.50% APY on qualifying balances up to $1 million.

-The only qualification requirement is at least 15 qualifying POS debit card transactions per statement cycle.
+The only qualification requirement to earn the stated APY is at least 15 qualifying POS debit card transactions per statement cycle.

 The High Interest Checking account has no monthly maintenance fee, eStatements are free, and the minimum opening deposit is $100.
 While there is no reimbursement for ATM fees, High Interest Checking customers can avoid “foreign” ATM fees by using any of,

 55,000+ AllPoint® Network ATMs, 28,000+ MoneyPass Network ATMs,

 7,000 SUM® program ATMs, or nearly 700 Citibank® branch ATMs.

 Initial funding of a new High Interest Checking account can be done “from an existing Quontic Bank account, from an account at another bank, by ACH transfer, or by mailing us a check.”
 Once a High Interest Checking account is established, additional deposits can be made “through remote check deposit via our convenient Mobile App, by setting up direct deposit from your work, by mailing a check, depositing money via ACH, or by wire.”